Vincent D'Onofrio: Acting and filmmaking

 Over the course of nine months after filming of Full Metal Jacket was completed, D'Onofrio lost nearly all the weight he had gained for his role.
 He went on to play Dawson, the owner of Dawson's Garage, in Adventures in Babysitting (1987).
 He appears in one scene near the end of the film.
 In 1988, he was cast in another supporting role in the film Mystic Pizza, playing the fiancé of Lili Taylor's character.
-In the film, which was Julia Roberts' breakout film, he was billed under his full name Vincent Phillip D'Onofrio.
+In the film, which was Julia Roberts' breakout film, he was billed under his full name Vincent Philip D'Onofrio.
+In 1989 he played a supporting role as Young Gar in The Blood of Heroes alongside Joan Chen and Rutger Hauer, for which he is also billed under his full name.

 D'Onofrio continued to play a wide variety of minor or supporting roles, including the father of a saint in Nancy Savoca's Household Saints (1993), director Orson Welles in Tim Burton's Ed Wood (1994), farmer Edgar and the evil "Bug" that possesses him from Men in Black (1997), a man who claims to be from the future in Happy Accidents (2000), and the serial killer Carl Stargher, opposite Jennifer Lopez's character in The Cell (2000).

 In 1992, he appeared in Robert Altman's The Player, as an aspiring screenwriter.

+In 1996, he interpreted pulp writer Robert E. Howard, author of Conan the Barbarian in Dan Ireland's The Whole Wide World (1996) adapted from Novalyne Price Ellis' mémoire One Who Walked Alone: Robert E. Howard, The Final Years.
+The Whole Wide World was awarded Best New American Film at The Seattle International Film Festival (1996).

+For the role of Robert E. Howard D'Onofrio was awarded Best Actor at the 1996 Seattle International Film Festival and Best Actor at the 1998 Lone Star Film & Television Awards.

 In 1997, he made a move to television and received an Emmy nomination for his appearance as John Lange in the Homicide: Life on the Street episode "Subway".

 In 1999, he turned down a role in The Sopranos.
-D'Onofrio portrayed leftist radical Abbie Hoffman in Steal This Movie in 2000, starring Janeane Garofalo as his wife.
+D'Onofrio portrayed leftist radical Abbie Hoffman in Steal This Movie! in 2000, starring Janeane Garofalo as his wife.

 In 2001, he took on what became his longest and perhaps best-known role as Det.
 Robert Goren on the NBC/USA Network television show Law & Order: Criminal Intent.
 On March 1, 2008, D'Onofrio made a cameo appearance in a presidential election-related sketch in a Saturday Night Live episode as his character Det.
 Robert Goren.
 In the sketch, he interrogates Hillary Clinton (played by Amy Poehler).
 His entrance to and exit from the skit are punctuated by the Law & Order "dun-DUN" sound.